vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

-the `- bar` is indented too far to start a list, and can't be an indented code block because indented code blocks cannot interrupt paragraphs, so it is a [paragraph continuation line].
+the `- bar` is indented too far to start a list, and can't be an indented code block because indented code blocks cannot interrupt paragraphs, so it is [paragraph continuation text].

 A block quote can be empty: